A Reflection on the Critical Social Justice movement's deliberate deconstruction of King David

 - Gen 34:1-7 with Dinah it was her brothers who exacted justice.
 Dinah was raped by Shechem the son of Hamor the Hivite [not a Jew].
 He found her pleasing after the rape, and wanted to marry her.
 His motivation we find in the text was to rape her, marry her, and then acquire Jacob's wealth through the marriage.
 Very wicked and cynical.
 He wanted to pay a huge sum to make it happen.

 - What does this have to do with the deconstruction of David and Bathsheba?
 In Gen 34:24-29, after tricking Hamor [Shechem’s father], Shechem, and the whole city of males, Jacob's sons and servants killed every man in the city in retribution for the rape of their sister.
 After this occurred, the Brothers were asked question, "Why did you do this?"
 Their answer is simple in 34:31, “Should he treat our sister like a prostitute?”
-Paying a price for a woman who is raped to marry her is considered an act of prostitution.
+Paying a dowery for a woman after one raped her to marry her is considered an act of prostitution.
 This means that in 2 Samuel 22:28-29, Bathsheba was not raped.
 The language was not the same, the term והחזיק is not used, and the consequence of death for the sin was not called for.
-Instead, we find Nathan explicitly condemning David for adultery and murder, telling him death was the judgment, David repenting, his life being spared, but his house being taken from him for a time and bloodshed plaguing his rule.
+Instead, we find Nathan explicitly condemning David for adultery with Bathsheba [making her culpable as well] and the murder of Uriah.
+The pronouncement of the Law was capital punishment, but David repented, his life was spared, and his house was taken from him for a time with bloodshed plaguing his rule.
 God is just.

-With all of these things being clearly understand by the actual Hebrew syntax and the context of the same word and it's specific application, we can conclude that Scripture is consistent with God’s moral nature, that rape is punishable by death, and that it is explicitly labeled as such when it does occur.
+With all of these things being clearly understood in the Hebrew syntax and the exegesis of the specific words and their application, we can conclude that Scripture is consistent with God’s moral nature, that rape is punishable by death, and that it is explicitly labeled as such when it does occur.
 Therefore, David did not rape Bathsheba.

 Soli Deo Gloria,